yuantt83/project_examples/CNN_spiral_arm_detection/README.md

 * transfer\_learning\_models: use pre-trained models (ResNet, VGG19,
 Inception, EfficientNet, Yolo etc) to retrain our data.
-Some interesting results come from here.
-CNN is such a fast-developing field that open-source models are poping out every week!
-I will add more content here soon! <br/>
+Interesting results will mostly come from using deep CNN in this folder.
+I will add more content here soon ! <br/>